IBM-Cloud/docs/services/mobileaccess/custom-auth-ios.md

 		NSLog("didReceiveAuthenticationChallenge :: %@", challenge)

-		// In this sample the IMFAuthenticationDelegate immediately returns a hardcoded
+		// In this sample, the IMFAuthenticationDelegate immediately returns a hardcoded
 		// set of credentials.
-In a real life scenario this is where developer would
+In a real life scenario a developer would
-		// show a login screen, collect credentials and invoke
+		// show a login screen, collect credentials and invoke the
 		// context.submitAuthenticationChallengeAnswer() API

 		let challengeAnswer: [String:String] = [